About test studies

 Note:

 Test studies are a brand-new addition to the ArcGIS Architecture Center.
-There are currently five available:
+There are currently eight available:

 More to come soon!